-- 1.6 Upon approval, an Observer is required to sign a statement acknowledging the confidentiality provisions which all Participants in the Voluntary Principles Initiative are expected to follow, as set forth in the Participation Criteria. - 1.7 If approved, an Observer is able to attend proceedings of the Voluntary Principles Initiative for a one-year term, with an option to extend at the discretion of the Plenary. - i.
+- 1.5 The approval or disapproval of an Applicant Observer's request is to be communicated to the Applicant Observer by the Secretariat. - 1.6 Upon approval, an Observer is required to sign a statement acknowledging the confidentiality provisions which all Participants in the Voluntary Principles Initiative are expected to follow, as set forth in the Participation Criteria. - 1.7 If approved, an Observer is able to attend proceedings of the Voluntary Principles Initiative for a one-year term, with an option to extend at the discretion of the Plenary. - i.
 An Observer's term is to officially begin on the date that its request is approved. - ii.
 Each year, in advance of the Annual Plenary Meeting, the Steering Committee should request that the Secretariat determine whether current Observers wish to seek extension of their terms for an additional year. - iii.
 The Secretariat is to provide the Steering Committee with a list of all Observers who wish to extend their terms for an additional year. - iv.
+The Steering Committee makes a recommendation to the Plenary regarding the extension of each Observer's term for an additional year.
+The Steering Committee shall base its recommendation regarding the renewal of an Observer's term on such Observer's compliance over time with the obligations of an Observer set out herein. - v.
+At the Annual Plenary Meeting, the Plenary reviews and votes on the proposed extensions.
+This review shall also be applicable to existing Observers. - 1.8 The VPI Plenary, guided by the Steering Committee, shall determine periodically whether to make any Observer a 'Permanent Observer'.
+The criteria that shall guide this decision shall include, without limitation, the length of the Observer's relationship with the VPI, the contributions it has made, and the anticipated contributions it will make in the future.
+The Plenary shall be permitted to consider any reasonable criteria it deems appropriate to make this determination.

-The Steering Committee makes a recommendation to the Plenary regarding the extension of each Observer's term for an additional year. - v.
-At the Annual Plenary Meeting, the Plenary reviews and votes on the proposed extensions. - 2.
-Entry Criteria - 2.1 An Applicant Observer may not, because of its functions, role, or mandate, be qualified to be a member of one of the three Voluntary Principles Pillars. - 2.2 An Applicant Observer should be an industry association, an international institution, or a national institution.
+- 2.1 An Applicant Observer may not, because of its functions, role, or mandate, be qualified to be a member of one of the three Voluntary Principles Pillars. - 2.2 An Applicant Observer should be an industry association, an international institution, or a national institution. - 2.3 Trade or industry associations seeking Observer status should, where applicable, align their standards with the Voluntary Principles and encourage their members to apply for VPI membership.
+Such associations shall also encourage their members to provide short annual reports on Voluntary Principles implementation.